ILoveStudy/richardresume.io/english.resume.md

 #### Performance:

-Complete Ctrip's international air ticket project, domestic air ticket project, ticket order project, train ticket project, strategy project, and surrounding travel projects.
+Complete Ctrip's international air ticket project, domestic air ticket project, ticket ordering project, train ticket project, strategy project, and surrounding travel projects.
 A series of Ctrip services such as free travel projects and hotel projects are transferred from PC to mobile terminal

 #### Work content: